 Now therefore divide this land for an inheritance to the nine tribes and half the tribe of Manasseh.”

-The approximate location and boundaries of the 12 landed Israelite tribes, based on records in the Book of Joshua.
+The approximate location and boundaries of the 12 landed Israelite tribes are based on records in the Book of Joshua.
 This, and more, was The Promised Land given by God to the descendants of Israel, the grandson of Abraham.
-The full extent of the Canaanite land promised was never acquired, due to the repeated disobedience of the Israelites during the their commanded conquest of this very idolatrous, heathen land, after the Exodus from slavery in Egypt and the following 40 years of Divine punishment wandering in the wilderness, before Joshua and the living descendants were allowed to enter the land, following the death of Moses.
+The full extent of the Canaanite land promised was never acquired, due to the repeated disobedience of the Israelites during their commanded conquest of this very idolatrous, heathen land, after the Exodus from slavery in Egypt and the following 40 years of Divine punishment wandering in the wilderness, before Joshua and the living descendants were allowed to enter the land, following the death of Moses.

-Blessings of Manasseh
+Blessings of Manasseh in the Bible

 Moses’ blessing of Manasseh was brief and rather undescriptive: